techiediaries/techiediaries/_posts/2020/angular-10/2019-08-23-angular-services.md

 ---
-layout: post
+layout: bpost
-title: "Angular 7|8 Services"
+title: "Angular 10/9 Services"
 image: "images/content/html.png"
-excerpt: "Learn about Angular services"
+excerpt: "Learn about Angular 10/9 services"
+date: 2020-04-15
 tags: [ angular ]
 ---

+In this post, we'll look at services with Angular 10/9.

-After understanding modules and components, let’s see what services are.
+After understanding modules and components, let’s see what Angular services are.

+## What's an Angular Service?

 In Angular, a service is a singleton that can be wired with components or other services via **Dependency Injection**.